vtantonio20/CEN-3031-Project/README.md

 # CEN-3031-Project

-This is Quinlan Daily making sure he has permissions, as well as Mark.
+This is Quinlan Daily making sure he has permissions, as well as Mark, and lastly Fiana.